Most Common Reasons Medical School Applicants Get Rejected

 It is not only important to send in high-quality and detailed letters of recommendation, but also from whom it is written.
 You should ask for referrals from professors, physicians, and other healthcare professionals who know you well and can attest to your strengths.
-It is also vital to give your letter writers enough time to write a strong letter, so be sure to ask well in advance of the application deadline, so you can avoid receiving a medical school rejection.
+It is also vital to give your letter writers enough time to write a strong letter, so be sure to ask well in advance of the application deadline so you can avoid receiving a medical school rejection.

 Your letters mustn’t simply be an overview of your academic achievements, but they should also highlight your personality, work ethic, and drive to study medicine.
-You want to present yourself as diverse and skillful, with a strong desire to become a medical professional.
+You want to present yourself as diverse and skilful, with a strong desire to become a medical professional.
 Portray yourself as a person who is not simply starting on this path but has already devoted himself to studying medicine.

 How to ace your medical school interview:

 Interviews can be nerve-wracking, and many applicants fail to get into medical school because they can’t clearly and vocally express themselves.
 However, the truth is that they aren’t that scary at all.
 All you need is some good preparation and time to practise speaking properly in English if you’re not a native speaker.

 The first step is to research the medical school, its mission and its interview format.
 You should also practise answering common interview questions and be prepared to discuss your experiences and motivations for pursuing a career in medicine.
 We have prepared the 5 most important factors to consider when getting ready for your interview.